geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 you'll explore.
 And exploration doesn't come for free.

-So sure, in the most charitable interpretation, the skateboard just means to get early feedback.
-And it tells us that the first versions of our product are simpler than the later versions.
+So sure, in the most charitable interpretation, the skateboard just means to get early feedback and it reminds us that the first versions of our product are simpler than the later versions.
 None of this is objectionable, but the fact that products start simple is also not very insightful[^big-bang].